EdwardMan917/matic-docs/docs/edge/consensus/bls.md

 ## How to migrate from an existing ECDSA PoA chain to BLS PoA chain

-This section describes how to use BLS mode in existing PoA chain. the following steps are required in order to enable BLS in PoA chain.
+This section describes how to use the BLS mode in existing PoA chain. the following steps are required in order to enable BLS in PoA chain.

 1. Stop all nodes